 Too often these days we define “church” in terms of what has evolved over two millennia of human tradition.
 You know: the hierarchical single “pastor”(even though there is no such office in the New Testament); the front podium as the focal point; the elevated pulpit where ministry is monopolized and tightly controlled; the monologue sermon (in the NT, the Greek word for teaching almost always means “through dialog”); the pews directing all attention to the professional Christians who put on the “show”; the worship band with carefully scripted performances; and the whole passivity of attending a “service” where folks fellowship with the back of the head sitting in front of them.

-Some of those things – like skilled worship teams and monologue teachings – may be perfectly appropriate for larger occasional meetings or conferences as smaller participatory and thus more relational fellowships get together.
+Some of those things – like skilled worship teams and monologue teachings – may be perfectly appropriate for larger occasional meetings or conferences where smaller participatory and thus more relational fellowships network together.
 But they must never be a substitute or even the primary focus for Biblical church!

 True church in the New Testament was built around smaller relational fellowships that formed authentic community.
 They would regularly gathered together to lift up Jesus in participatory meetings – often in each other’s homes because, I suspect, they understood that larger meetings had their place but couldn’t foster close relationships or allow them to minister one to another.
 And they did not have a single pastor or a hierarchical leadership structure or a pastor-centric focus, but were served by diverse elders who emerged from among them and thus were simply part of the community.